Arkansas Highway 115: Route description

 Highway 115 begins at US 167/AR 58 (Main Street) in the small town of Cave City.
-The highway runs eastward in a concurrency with Highway 58 through the sparsely populated forest and pastures of the Central Plateu subregion of the Ozark Highlands.
+The highway runs eastward in a concurrency with Highway 58 through the sparsely populated forest and pastures of the Central Plateau subregion of the Ozark Highlands.
 Highway 58 turns left, ending the concurrency at the unincorporated community of Emery, with Highway 115 continuing east through rural areas and unincorporated communities Ben-Gay and Calamine to enter Lawrence County.

 Entering the western side of the county, Highway 115 has an intersection with Highway 117 north of Jessup.
 The two routes form an overlap northward, crossing the Strawberry River and entering the small town of Smithville.
 The two routes turn eastward, passing the Smithville Public School Building, listed on the National Register of Historic Places.
 Highway 115 turns left in Smithville, ending the overlap and heading northward toward Imboden, passing a rural area populated with homes and small farms.
 Upon entering Imboden, Highway 115 curves northward around the Sloan-Hendrix School District campus and Imboden City Park before an intersection with US 62/US 63/US 412.
 Highway 115 overlaps with US 62 eastward to Pocahontas.

 In Pocahontas, Highway 115 turns left from US 62 to follow Highway 90 through downtown.
 Highway 115 splits from Highway 90 as Mansker Drive and runs north of the city to an intersection with Highway 251.
 It continues northeast as a rural highway, passing the NRHP-listed Cedar Grove School No. 81 and forming a concurrency with Highway 166 at Stokes before entering the small town of Maynard.
 A junction with Highway 328 in Maynard also ends the Highway 166 concurrency.
 Highway 115 continues north through a rural area, passing the unincorporated community of Middlebrook before crossing the Missouri state line, where it continues as Missouri Route 21.

 The ARDOT maintains Highway 115 like all other parts of the state highway system.
-As a part of these responsibilities, the Department tracks the volume of traffic using its roads in surveys using a metric called average annual daily traffic (AADT).
+As a part of these responsibilities, the department tracks the volume of traffic using its roads in surveys using a metric called average annual daily traffic (AADT).
 ARDOT estimates the traffic level for a segment of roadway for any average day of the year in these surveys.
 As of 2018, the peak AADT on the highway was 5,000 vehicles per day (VPD) near Pocahontas, dropping to 800 VPD near the Missouri border.
 The AADT was under 2000 between Cave City and Imboden.

 No segment of Highway 115 has been listed as part of the National Highway System, a network of roads important to the nation's economy, defense, and mobility.